galantixa/devops-infra/README.md

 Kubernetes is widely adopted in modern cloud environments due to its ability to handle complex containerized applications with ease and efficiency.

-Kubernetes Setup and Installation coming soon...
+_Kubernetes Setup and Installation coming soon..._
 ### Last But Not Least:
 #### End-To-End CI\CD Pipeline Implementation
+_CI/CD Updated soon..._